ggerganov/llama.cpp/examples/infill/README.md

 -   `-m FNAME, --model FNAME`: Specify the path to the LLaMA model file (e.g., `models/7B/ggml-model.bin`).
 -   `-i, --interactive`: Run the program in interactive mode, allowing you to provide input directly and receive real-time responses.
 -   `-n N, --n-predict N`: Set the number of tokens to predict when generating text.
 Adjusting this value can influence the length of the generated text.
+-   `-c N`, `--ctx-size N`: Deprecated, use `--kv-size` instead.
--   `-c N, --ctx-size N`: Set the size of the prompt context.
+-   `-kv N`, `--kv-size N`: Specify the total size of the KV cache for the prompt context.
 The default is 512, but LLaMA models were built with a context of 2048, which will provide better results for longer input/inference.

 ## Input Prompts